 Partner B =(78000-(5000+5000+12000+18000+3750))/2

-- This account shows the number of profits which can be divided among various heads.
+- This account shows the number of profits divided among various heads.

-This article has been a guide to the Appropriation Account.
-Here we discuss the format of profit and loss (P&L) appropriation account along with an example and detailed explanation.
+This article has been a guide to Appropriation Account and its meaning.
+Here, we explain the concept along with the format, example, how to prepare it & importance.
 You can learn more about financing from the following articles –